The Dance (song): Background

+The song is written in the key of G major and is set in the time signature of common time with a tempo of 69 beats per minute.

 Music video

 The song's music video, directed by John Lloyd Miller, features an introduction by Brooks himself explaining the alternative meaning of the song.
 The video shows several American icons and examples of people who died for a dream.
 These include archive footage of the following: